v8turbo420517-prog/vram8gb_comfyui_wan2.2/README.md

 ---

 ## Future Plan & Roadmap
 The core workflow is fully completed and optimized.
 The 3-video gallery is updated weekly to showcase our latest creations.
-For the full collection of videos, please check our YouTube channel.
+For the full collection of videos, please check our YouTube channel.<br>
 ▢ Update the 3-video gallery with new character archetypes (Stationmaster, Railway Worker, etc.) every week.

 ## 🔗 Links